why does my stomach hurt when I exercise

 – it subsides within a day to three weeks without treatment

-In general, these symptoms indicate that something is wrong with your digestive system – you should seek medical advice.
-In many cases, though, you’ll be told that there’s no apparent cause for your problem and that it will disappear on its own.
+These symptoms indicate that something is wrong with your digestive system – you should seek medical advice.
+In many cases, you’ll be told that there’s no apparent cause for your problem and that it will disappear on its own.

 Solutions for stomachaches that come from exercising